+If you’re researching IVF treatment and its success rates, you’ll see that ovarian follicles play a major part in each and every IVF cycle.
 But what exactly are follicles, and why are they so important to whether your IVF cycle has a good chance of success?

-What are follicles?
+What are ovarian follicles?

-Follicles are small, fluid filled sacs in your ovaries.
+Ovarian follicles are small, fluid filled sacs in your ovaries.
 Inside each follicle is an immature egg, which grows and increases the size of the follicle as it grows.
 The egg is released when the follicle reaches the optimum size, this is when ovulation occurs.